Bluedot-Innovation/documentation/docs/integrations/CleverTap/Android.md

 }
 ```

 3\.
-Next, we create a class which will receive Bluedot GeoTrigger events, which we will then log the event via the CleverTap API.
+Next, we create a class which will receive Rezolve Geo-Trigger events, which we will then log the event via the CleverTap API.
 To do that create `BluedotGeoTriggerReceiver.kt` class and add the below code.

 ```kotlin
 public class BluedotGeoTriggerReceiver extends GeoTriggeringEventReceiver {